Cardigan railway station: On to Cardigan

-On 2 August 1877 the Company obtained authorisation to extend the line to Cardigan, by the Whitland and Taf Vale (Cardigan Extension) Railway Act; the Company name was changed to the Whitland and Cardigan Railway.
+On 2 August 1877 the company obtained authorisation to extend the line to Cardigan, by the Whitland and Taf Vale (Cardigan Extension) Railway Act 1877 (40 & 41 Vict. c. clxxxv); the company name was changed to the Whitland and Cardigan Railway.
 Completion to Cardigan was not speedy; securing subscriptions was a slow business, and land acquisition too was difficult, despite earlier positive indications by landowners.
-The opening was finally achieved on 1 September 1886; and on the same day the Great Western Railway took over the working of the line.
+The opening was finally achieved on 31 August 1886; and on the following day the Great Western Railway took over the working of the line.

 In 1879 the road coach connection between Crymmych Arms and Cardigan was discontinued by its operator.
 This was a significant issue for the company because of the contribution of through passengers to W&CR income.
 The Company exerted itself to find someone to take over, and a Captain Davies of Newport did so on the basis of a collaboration with the company.

 On 10 August 1885 a special passenger excursion from Cardigan to Tenby via Whitland was run.
 The passenger stations were not ready and no Board of Trade authorisation of passenger operation had been obtained.
 It is likely that the line was far from completely finished, but that as a special arrangement the train was passed through the line where work was still in progress.

 Work on the Cardigan extension continued, and Colonel Rich of the Board of Trade was able to visit to make the statutory inspection on 29 and 30 June 1886; however the line was not ready at this time and postponement of passenger opening was ordered.
 The necessary improvements were made and the line opened on 31 August 1886, and was handed over to the GWR for full operation the following day.
 The Whitland and Cardigan had never paid a dividend on ordinary shares since the change of title in 1877.

 The GWR passenger service settled down to four trains each way each weekday, with an additional return trip on Saturdays and on the day of a monthly agricultural fair at Crymmych.
 The GWR was simply working the line, which was still owned by the shareholders, and when receipts declined they felt themselves powerless to change matters.
-It was only a matter of time before full absorption by the Great Western Railway was the obvious next step, and this was authorised by a section of the Great Western Railway Act 1890, dated 4 August, and taking retrospective effect from 1 July 1890.
+It was only a matter of time before full absorption by the Great Western Railway was the obvious next step, and this was authorised by a section of the Great Western Railway Act 1890 (53 & 54 Vict. c. clix), dated 4 August, and taking retrospective effect from 1 July 1890.
 The line was now simply the Cardigan branch of the GWR.